When is the next TD Five Boro Bike Tour?

-Standard participants who purchase a jersey within registration will have it shipped to their registered shipping address within the month of April.
+Standard participants who purchase a jersey within registration will have it shipped to their registered shipping address by late April.
 VIP and Standard participants who have an international shipping address will pick up their jersey at Bike Expo New York with their rider packet.

 Start 1 – 7:30AM